Skip to main content

 ASRock X300TM-ITX

-The first to add USB-C to a Thin Mini-ITX AM4 based motherboard
+The first to add USB-C to a Thin Mini-ITX AM4-based motherboard

-but which dispenses with the southbridge chipset
+but which dispenses with the Southbridge chipset

-(Note: Only 1 x SATA III port, 2 x M.2 [M+A] and
+(Note: Only 1 x SATA III port, 2 x M.2 [M+E] and

 no PCI-E slot and uses an LGA-115X cooler)

-ASRock X300TM-ITX is the second mainstream Thin Mini-ITX AM4 based motherboard from ASRock.
-Unfortunately, again there is no ECC memory support for DDR4 and instead only 3200/2933/2667/2400/2133Mhz non-ECC, un-buffered memory is supported.
+ASRock X300TM-ITX is the second mainstream Thin Mini-ITX AM4-based motherboard from ASRock.
+Unfortunately, again, there is no ECC memory support for DDR4, and instead, only 3200/2933/2667/2400/2133Mhz non-ECC, un-buffered memory is supported.

-This motherboard will likely be hard to purchase but fortunately is cost-effective and has been seen on Taobao for around ¥580RMB / $90USD / $120AUD(@Aug 2021).
+This motherboard will likely be hard to purchase but, fortunately, is cost-effective and has been seen on Taobao for around ¥580 RMB / $90 USD / $120 AUD(@Aug-2021).

-I ordered an ASRock X300TM-ITX (Aug 2021) from the Taobao site and surprisingly the motherboard was only about 60% of the cost of the previous early pricing for the A320TM-ITX I got in 2020.
-Then
+I ordered an ASRock X300TM-ITX (@Aug-2021) from the Taobao site, and surprisingly, the motherboard was only about 60% of the cost of the previous early pricing for the A320TM-ITX I got in 2020.
+Later in December 2021, I bought a Ryzen 7 5700G CPU, which made for a blazingly fast SFF PC.

 GA-A520I-DASH

-GA-A520I-DASH (linked above) is essentially a thinner version of its thicker cousin the GA-A520i-AC https://www.gigabyte.com/Motherboard/A520I-AC-rev-1x#kf
+GA-A520I-DASH (linked above) is essentially a thinner version of its thicker cousin, the GA-A520i-AC https://www.gigabyte.com/Motherboard/A520I-AC-rev-1x#kf

 Both are Ryzen Series 4000 G-series (Renior) Mini-ITX motherboards that use the newer A520 chipset.
-The -DASH variant is unique from its cousin for a few other reasons a.) it uses 2 x SODIMM memory slots; b.) it generally utilises less height on the rear I/O (except for the 2nd network port i.e. not absolutely necessary) so it likely to fit (if somewhat reluctantly*) in some/most Thin Mini-ITX cases; c.) it is also unusual in that it has a 19V DC input for use with an external power brick.
-Then as you might expect it still uses the standard AM4 heatsink mount and unusually the SODIMM sockets are vertical.
-However, these can theoretically be loaded with rare very low-profile (VLP) SODIMMs (refer to the link below) and an equally hard to find very low-profile AM4 heatsink.
+The -DASH variant is unique from its cousin for a few other reasons a.) it uses 2 x SODIMM memory slots; b.) it generally utilises less height on the rear I/O (except for the 2nd network port, i.e. not absolutely necessary), so it likely to fit (if somewhat reluctantly*) in some/most Thin Mini-ITX cases; c.) it is also unusual in that it has a 19V DC input for use with an external power brick.
+Then, as you might expect, it still uses the standard AM4 heatsink mount, and unusually, the SODIMM sockets are vertical.
+However, these can theoretically be loaded with rare, very low-profile (VLP) SODIMMs (refer to the link below) and an equally hard-to-find, very low-profile AM4 heatsink.
 Gigabyte, fortunately, appears to support ECC memory for DDR4 3200/2933/2667/2400/2133Mhz in both ECC and non-ECC, un-buffered SODIMMs.

 Very low-profile ECC SO-DIMM: https://www.innodisk.com/en/products/dram-module/Embedded/embedded_vlp_ddr4_sodimm